jakegornall/NeighborhoodMapProject/README.md

 ## HOW TO RUN THIS PROJECT:
 1. If you haven't already, install all above listed dependencies.
+    - **If you already have Python installed, you can navigate to the root directory and run the command "pip install -r requirements.txt".
+If successful, you now have all dependencies.
     - Python: <a href="https://www.python.org/downloads/">Install Here</a>
     - Flask: <a href="http://flask.pocoo.org/docs/0.11/installation/">Install Here</a>
     - Flask-JSGlue: <a href="http://stewartjpark.com/Flask-JSGlue/">Install Here</a>